n1d3v/WindowsFormsAero/README.md

 Many controls—such as buttons, command buttons, and textboxes—support the functional and stylistic features introduced with “Aero”.
 For instance shield icons, cue banners, and so on.

+This is a fork of WindowsFormsAero that is essentially a continuation of the project that adds more controls, fixes some bugs and also adds some QoL.

 WindowsFormsAero was started by [Marco Minerva](https://github.com/marcominerva) in January 2007 and was initially hosted on [Codeplex](http://windowsformsaero.codeplex.com).
+This fork was started by patricktbp in April 2025.

 The WindowsFormsAero icon has been kindly provided by&nbsp;[Enner&nbsp;Pérez](https://github.com/ennerperez).